MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 ## Training document is not displayed on form processing model details page

-When you create a form processing model, a preview of one of the training documents appears on the model's details page after training completes.
+When you create a form processing model, a preview of one of the training documents appears on the model details page after training is completed.

 The training document might not appear if:

 * You don't have permissions to view training documents.
 * You aren't the owner of the model.
 * You imported the model from another environment.
-When you import a form processing model from another environment, the original training data is not imported with it, and thus the document preview can't be displayed.
+When you import a form processing model from another environment, the original training data isn't imported with it, and thus the document preview can't be displayed.

 ## Too Many Requests error in Power Automate